yanggautier/exploradome_tangram/README.md

 steps = 19200,21600  # ie: 80% of max_batches, 90% of max_batches (so here our max_batches = 24000)
 ```

-We changed the classes = 12 in the three YOLO layers  (ie: line 970, line 1058 and line 1146) and filters = 51 in the three convolutional layers before the YOLO layers (ie: lines 963, 1051 and line 1139)
+Next, `classes = 12` was included in the three YOLO layers (line 970, line 1058 and line 1146) and `filters = 51` in the three convolutional layers before the YOLO layers (lines 963, 1051 and line 1139).

-filters = (# of classes + 5) * 3 (so if you are training for one class then your filters = 18, but if you are training for 12 classes then your filters = 51)
+The `filters` parameter is set based of the following formula: filters = (# of classes + 5) * 3 (so if you are training for one class then your filters = 18, but if you are training for 12 classes then your filters = 51).

-**Optional:** If you run into memory issues or find the training taking a super long time.
-In each of the three yolo layers in the cfg, change one line from random = 1 to random = 0 to speed up training but slightly reduce accuracy of model.
-Will also help save memory if you run into any memory issues.
+**Optional:** When running into memory issues or finding the training taking a super long time, change one line from random = 1 to random = 0 in each of the three YOLO layers in the `.cfg`, to speed up training, however, at the expense of the accuracy of model.
+This trick will also help save memory if you run into any memory issues.

-#### obj.names and obj.data files
+#### `obj.names` and `obj.data` files

-- We created file called obj.names where we have one class name per line in the same order as our _darknet.labels file generated by roboflow.
-The order is like this:
+  A `obj.names` file is created to include one class name per line in the same order as the `_darknet.labels` file generated by Roboflow:

 ```bash
 bateau
 bol